Tiny Garden Ideas To Make Any Small Balconies, Terraces And Patios Shine

 One of the best garden pastimes is of course the barbecue.
 Free standing barbecues however take up vital outdoor space those of us stuck with balconies or small gardens can’t afford to give up.
 Does that mean we should forego one of the best bits of summer?
 Absolutely not, just change the barbecue!
 Table top or portable barbecues are a must-have for any household as they make the cooking a fun shared activity and you can also take them on your next holiday.
 As with any cooking equipment check the suitability of where you’re cooking, making sure you aren’t cooking on or near combustible materials and check the local fire regulations before you light it.

-7. Keep it Cosy
+7. Keep it Cozy

 Outdoor lighting is always important but as as it’s unlikely you’ll be having big garden parties in your tiny outdoor space you can take a different approach to lighting the area.
-Make sure to keep the space cosy and intimate with a select few lighting sources rather than bright outdoor lights.
-Festoons or fairy lights are great for suspending above the space or around the walls, then lanterns and hurricanes can be used on tables for added illumination that’s still warm and cosy.
+Make sure to keep the space cozy and intimate with a select few lighting sources rather than bright outdoor lights.
+Festoons or fairy lights are great for suspending above the space or around the walls, then lanterns and hurricanes can be used on tables for added illumination that’s still warm and cozy.